FeliciaMM/FeliciaMM/README.md

 **`Student | Software Developer | Javascript Enjoyer`**

 I am an aspiring software developer with a big passion for Frontend development.
 Everyday I strive to learn new things and be the best version of myself.
-Everyday I code is a good day in my book.
+A day of coding is a good day in my book.

 ### 🧰 Languages and Tools